-1. Counsel shall evaluate whether the client is competent to participate in his/her representation, understands the charges, and has some basic comprehension of criminal procedure.
-Counsel has a continuing responsibility to evaluate the client’s capacity to stand trial or to enter a plea pursuant to Mich.
-Ct.
-R. 6.125 and M.C.L. §330.2020.
+- Counsel shall evaluate whether the client is capable of participation in his/her representation, understands the charges, and has some basic comprehension of criminal procedure.
+Counsel has a continuing responsibility to evaluate, and, where appropriate, raise as an issue for the court the client’s capacity to stand trial or to enter a plea pursuant to MCR 6.125 and MCL 330.2020.
 Counsel shall take appropriate action where there are any questions about a client’s competency.

-2. Where counsel is unable to communicate with the client because of language or communication differences, counsel shall take whatever steps are necessary to fully explain the proceedings in a language or form of communication the client can understand.
-Steps include seeking the appointment of an interpreter to assist with pre‐trial preparation, interviews, investigation, and in‐ court proceedings, or other accommodations pursuant to Mich.
-Ct.
-R. 1.111.
+- Where counsel is unable to communicate with the client because of language or communication differences, counsel shall take whatever steps are necessary to fully explain the proceedings in a language or form of communication the client can understand.
+Steps include seeking the appointment of an interpreter to assist with pretrial preparation, interviews, investigation, and in‐ court proceedings, or other accommodations pursuant to MCR.
+1.111.

-6. The three business day requirement is specific to clients in “local” custody because some indigent defendants are in the custody of the Michigan Department of Corrections (MDOC) while other defendants might be in jail in a different county from the charging offense.
-In these situations, counsel should arrange for confidential client visits in advance of the first pre-trial hearing.
+- The three-business-day requirement is specific to clients in “local” custody because some indigent defendants are in the custody of the Michigan Department of Corrections (MDOC) while other defendants might be in jail in a different county from the charging offense.

-8. Systems without adequate settings for confidential visits for either in custody or out of custody clients will need compliance plans to create this space.
+- Systems without adequate settings for confidential visits for either in-custody or out-ofcustody clients will need compliance plans to create this space.